Why Swimming Class is Beneficial

 Nursery, K1, K2

-• Water Acclimation – Helps children get used to water through safe and fun play.
+• Water Acclimation – Helps children get used to water through safe play in private schools with swimming pools.

-• Basic Floating Skills – Floatation techniques will be introduced so that children may gain confidence in their body balance in water.
+• Basic Floating Skills – Floatation techniques help build body balance during swimming coaching in our private school.

-• Splash & Play – Encourages playful movement of water for improving coordination and comfort in the pool.
+• Splash & Play – Encourages movement in water for coordination and comfort in swimming pools.

 School kids swimming in the pool while following safety rules, wearing proper swimwear, caps, & goggles, as teachers guide them through the lesson.